Reiningecho90/chances-discord-bot-public/index.md

 ## Help!
 What do I do here?

-It looks like youve discovered the bot, now its time to learn how to use it.
+It looks like you've discovered the bot, now its time to learn how to use it.

 The first step is to setup the bot, if you don't need to know how to set it up, or you got it setup for you skip to step 3.